Digital media and wellbeing among children and adolescents in Ticino

 Anne-Linda Camerini

-Anne-Linda Camerini is researcher and lecturer at the Institute of Public Health (IPH), USI Lugano.
+Anne-Linda Camerini is Senior Researcher and Lecturer at the Institute of Public Health (IPH), USI Lugano.
 She holds a Master degree in media studies and a PhD in health communication.
 Her research includes studies on the role of digital media in the development and well-being of children and adolescents, using innovative methods for data collection and analysis.
+Her projects are mainly funded by the Swiss National Science Foundation (SNF) and are carried out in collaboration with the cantonal education administration (DECS) and other partners in Ticino.

 Read